dotnet-websharper/docs/content/core/websockets.md

 Some extra redirection is needed to use the `CustomAgent` type, as it uses a `CustomWebSocketAgent` type that has a `Client` property to access the client agent.
 Also the message cases to process are of type `Server.CustomMessage`.

+## The client object

+On the `WebSocketClient` type (used from server-side code), there are several methods and properties available:

+* `Connection`: an `WebSocketConnection` instance that provides access to some of the functionality of the underlying `System.Net.WebSockets.WebSocket` instance, and also exposes events
+* `JsonProvider`: the caching JSON de/serializer instance used for messaging
+* `Context`: the WebSharper context that can be used to access the current request url, user session, etc.
+* `PostAsync`: post to client asynchronously
+* `Post`: post to client and do not await full sending of the message
+* `OnMessage`: an event that is triggered when a message is received from the client
+* `OnOpen`: an event that is triggered when the websocket connection is opened
+* `OnClose`: an event that is triggered when the websocket connection is closed

 ## Starting the server